pheianox/jbcn/README.md

 ## Examples
 ### Basic example
 The idea is to pass a decriptive object into the jbcn function.
-After that, it will filter those class names out based on their valies.
-If the class name value is falsy it'll to ignore it.
+After that, it will filter those class names out based on their values.
+If the class name value is falsy it'll ignore it.
 ```js
 // Import jbcn module
 const jbcn = require("jbcn");